albop/dbe_archive/slides/10_recap.md

 ### Fixed Effects

-- Essentially: the intuition behing correcting for unobserved heterogeneity is the same as the one behind ommitted variable bias.
+- Essentially: the intuition behind correcting for unobserved heterogeneity is the same as the one behind ommitted variable bias.
 - Fixed Effects are essentially dummies specific to some categories of observations
 - In panel data, there are two categories: individual index and time
   - individual (<span style="color: red"> Entity Effects</span>)